-Turkey is an upper middle income country with an economy ranked 17th largest in the world, and it is currently in negotiations for entry into the European Union.
-With international borders including Iraq and Syria, Turkey has had a greater influx of people fleeing conflict than any other country in the world and now hosts three million refugees, 2.7 million of them Syrians.
-The majority of them live in communities, but there are still around 260,000 living in camps.
+Turkey is an upper middle income country with an economy ranked 17th largest in the world.
+With international borders including Iraq and Syria, Turkey has had a greater influx of people fleeing conflict than any other country in the world and in 2018 hosts 3.9 million refugees, the vast majority of them Syrians.
+Most refugees live in communities, but there are still around 216,000 living in camps.

 The World Food Programme (WFP) works in Turkey to assist refugees, both those living in camps and those in host communities.
 The Turkish people and institutions have so far been at the forefront of the emergency response, placing a significant burden on Turkey’s own economic resources.
 In addition to helping refugees through cash transfers that are spent in local businesses, WFP is helping the Turkish economy by purchasing the bulk of food commodities for the Syrian Regional Emergency Operation from Turkey.

 In September 2016, WFP signed the largest humanitarian deal in European history: a €348 million contract with the European Union to roll out a programme known as the Emergency Social Safety Net (ESSN).
 ESSN programme in Turkey contributes of the goals laid out in the Grand Bargain.
 Partnering with the European Commission’s Civil Protection and Humanitarian Aid department (ECHO), WFP has joined forces with the Turkish Red Crescent and the Government of Turkey to lessen the suffering of over a million refugees in Turkey and help to restore a sense of normal life to those living outside camps.
 EU’s most recent contribution was made in December 2017, equalling to €650 million to fund the programme until January 2019.

 What the World Food Programme is doing in Turkey